ov-studio/Vital.vault/README.md

 ## Contributing

 New resource additions and updates are welcome.
-Adding a resource means registering your GitHub repository as a submodule.<br/>
+Adding a resource means registering your GitHub repository as a submodule — ensure it is clean, minimal, and fully compatible with the latest version of Vital.sandbox before submitting.

-Ensure it is clean, minimal, and fully compatible with the latest version of Vital.sandbox before submitting.
+### How to add your resource:

 1. **Fork** this repository to your own GitHub account.